 - Heartworms — Heartworm disease can be fatal if left untreated.
 If the shelter that you adopt from has had your dog treated, that’s great!
 If not, be sure to schedule an appointment with your veterinarian as soon as possible.
 Even if the shelter has had your dog treated, you need to discuss future preventative measures with your vet at your new dog’s first appointment.

 - Kennel Cough — You’ve probably heard of kennel cough, and the shelter or rescue organization that you work with may even tell you that they take all the proper precautions to prevent this disease.
 Despite their best efforts, kennel cough is an extremely contagious viral infection that affects your dog’s respiratory system.
 Kennel cough is treatable, and you need to be aware of the symptoms that you should be looking for:

-- a strong cough that may have a “honking” sound
+- cough that may have a “honking” sound

 - runny nose